Scan time: 2-3 minutes / Read time: 3-5 minutes

 📣 Step 1 — Show up daily on one platform.

+60-second caption.
 Posted before his first cup of coffee.

 👋 Step 2 — Drop one gentle ask per week inside the value.

-Cole drops his in Thursday's newsletter: a P.S. pointing to his $99 course.
+Cole drops his in Thursday's newsletter — a P.S. pointing to his $99 course.

-Same line, four variations a month, so it never feels like a blast.
+So it never feels like a blast.

 💸 Step 3 — Price for impulse, not for prestige.